microsoft/react-native-windows-samples/website/README.md

 For more information about custom pages, click [here](https://v1.docusaurus.io/docs/en/custom-pages).

+# Updating the Documentation Following Changes in react-native-windows
+## Changes in main

+1. Submit code updates to react-native-windows `main` branch.
+1. Submit documentation updates to this repo's `main` branch.
+    1. Documents should be added/updated in [docs](docs/)
+    1. Update sidebar contents in **sidebars.json** in [website](website/)

+## Changes to a stable version 0.XX

+1. Submit code updates to react-native-windows `0.XX-stable` branch.
+1. Submit documentation updates to this repo's `main` branch.
+    1. Documents should be added/updated in **version-0.XX** folder under [website/versioned_docs](website/versioned_docs/).
+    1. Update sidebar contents in **version-0.XX-sidebars.json** in [website/versioned_sidebars](website/versioned_sidebars/).

+## Changes in main and backported to stable version 0.XX

+Complete the documentation updates for both main and stable version 0.XX above.

-# Cutting Documentation for a New React Native Windows Release
+## Cutting Documentation for a New React Native Windows Release
+1. Update necessary version references in [docs](docs/).
+1. Snapshot the website for version 0.XX:
+        1. `cd website`
+        1. `yarn run version 0.XX`
-1. Run `yarn run version <0.xx>`.
-This will create a new directory of versioned docs, `version-0.xx`, in `website/versioned_docs`.
-This will preserve all documents currently in the `docs` directory and make them available as documentation for version 0.xx.
+        1. `yarn run fix-unbroken`
+  This will create a new directory of versioned docs, `version-0.XX`, in `website/versioned_docs`.
+This will preserve all documents currently in the `docs` directory and make them available as documentation for version 0.XX.
 For more information on versioning, click [here](https://v1.docusaurus.io/docs/en/versioning).
-2. Follow the [Integration into the react-native-windows-samples-repo](https://github.com/microsoft/react-native-windows/wiki/API-documentation#integration-into-the-react-native-windows-samples-repo) steps to add the latest API documentation to your new `version-0.xx` directory.
+1. Follow the [Integration into the react-native-windows-samples-repo](https://github.com/microsoft/react-native-windows/wiki/API-documentation#integration-into-the-react-native-windows-samples-repo) steps to add the latest API documentation to your new `version-0.XX` directory.
-3. When you are ready for your new docs to be the default documentation on the website, edit `website/siteConfig.js` to point to 0.xx for its `defaultVersionShow` constant.
+1. When you are ready for your new docs to be the default documentation on the website, edit `website/siteConfig.js` to point to 0.xx for its `defaultVersionShown` constant.

+# FAQ
+## How do the versioned snapshots work?

+When Docusaurus creates a versioned "snapshot" folder under *versioned_docs*, only the docs that have been created/modified since the last "snapshot" are copied in.
+Asset files are not copied, and relative links are not updated.
+When building the website, the tool has its own fallback for building all of the correct pages and resolving the relative links.

+Basically, assets are not versioned and must be kept in the repo root's *docs/assets* folder, and for the docs, if a doc is not present for a specific version, the tool looks back to the previous snapshots until it finds it.

+For more details, see [Docusaurus Fallback Functionality](https://docusaurus.io/docs/en/versioning#fallback-functionality).

+## How/where do I modify docs for a previously released stable version 0.XX?

+First, make sure to read [How do the versioned snapshots work?](#how-do-the-versioned-snapshots-work).

+Now, if you need to update an existing doc, look through the previous snapshots (in descending order) until you find the previously versioned doc.

+If the changes you need to make are relevant to all versions >= that previous version, then simply modify that doc so all versioned snapshots >= that previous version will see the same changes when the website is rebuilt.

+However, let's say that the information in that doc *was* correct for that previous version, but the behavior has changed for later versions.
+You'll need to copy that doc into the first snapshot where the change is relevant, update its `id` at the top of the file, and make your changes there.
+Again, now all versioned snapshots >= that previous version will see the same changes when the website is rebuilt.

+Furthermore, if the updates are still relevant for the next unreleased version, be sure to make those changes to the docs in the root docs folder as well.

+## How do I resolve a "File not found" error when unbroken checks the versioned_docs?

+First, make sure to read [How do the versioned snapshots work?](#how-do-the-versioned-snapshots-work).

+Now, unaware of how the snapshots are used, unbroken will just see missing files.
+To fix that, we have a *fix-unbroken.js* script in the website folder.
+Running it will update the *.unbroken_exclusions* file to ignore the "broken" links that will actually be working when the website is built.

+You can run the script from the website folder with `yarn run fix-unbroken`.

+If you're still seeing "File not found" errors (not warnings) after you've updated the *.unbroken_exclusions* file, then you have an actual missing file to resolve.

+The most common problem are with asset files.
+Make sure that all asset files are present in the repo root's *docs/assets* folder, and that you use links relative to the root docs folder, i.e.: exactly *assets/image.png*, not *./assets/image.png*, */docs/assets/image.png*, etc.

 # Full Documentation